Rethinking Direct Preference Optimization in Diffusion Models

 \section{Further Implementation Details}

+We train our models on the Pick-a-Pic v2 dataset~\cite{kirstain2023pick}.
+The Pick-a-Pic v2 training set comprises about 900K image pairs with approximately 58k distinct prompts.
+Images were ranked by human evaluators, consisting of a preferred and a non-preferred image for each given input prompt.

-For training, we use the same hyperparameter configurations as prior works~\cite{wallace2024diffusion, zhu2025dspo, lialigning}.
-For Diffusion-DPO~\cite{wallace2024diffusion} and DSPO~\cite{zhu2025dspo}, we use a batch size of 4 per GPU, 128 gradient accumulation steps, and 4 NVIDIA A6000 GPUs, resulting in an effective total batch size of 2048.
-For Diffusion-KTO, we follow the original training recipe, using a local batch size of 2, 1 gradient accumulation step, and 4 GPUs.
-The effective learning rate is calculated as the base learning rate of $1 \times 10^{-8}$ times the total batch size.
+During training, we follow the hyperparameter configurations of prior works~\cite{wallace2024diffusion, zhu2025dspo, lialigning}.
+We use the AdamW optimizer with a learning rate of $2.048\times10^{-8}$.
+Training is performed with a batch size of 4 per GPU, 128 gradient accumulation steps, and 4 NVIDIA A6000 GPUs, resulting in an effective batch size of 2048.
 We train the models for 1000 iterations on SD1.5 and 600 iterations on SDXL.
-Note that a single training step is defined with respect to the total batch size.
-We set the base regularization coefficient (or signal scale) $\beta=5000$ for Diffusion-DPO and Diffusion-KTO, and $\beta=0.001$ for DSPO, consistent with their original settings.
+We set the base regularization coefficient (or signal scale) $\beta=5000$ for Diffusion-DPO and DSPO (SDXL), and $\beta=0.001$ for DSPO (SD1.5), consistent with their original settings.

 For evaluation, we use 50 inference timesteps and set the classifier-free guidance scale to 7.5 (5.0 for SDXL).
-To evaluate our method with a sufficient amount of images, we evaluate with 5 different random seeds on the Pick-a-Pic v2 and HPDv2 test set prompts, generating a total of 2,500 and 2,000 images respectively.
-As the number of prompts in PartiPrompts dataset is large (1,600 prompts) compared to the Pick-a-Pic v2 and HPDv2, the evaluation is conducted with a single seed.
+To evaluate our method with a sufficient amount of images, we evaluate with 5 different random seeds on the Pick-a-Pic v2, generating a total of 2,500 images.
+As the number of prompts in PartiPrompts and HPDv2 test dataset is large (1,632 and 3,200 prompts, respectively), the evaluation is conducted using a single seed.